whardier/ddl/README.md

 Concensus oriented ledger system to quickly and efficiently distribute persistent and ephemeral data between backend data providers and frontend services.

+Initial work will be done to provide a nonce based per-account distributed ledger similar to the tangle.

 ## Use Case

 Use DDL to replicate channel based (not pub/sub.. but not not pub/sub) documents for high uptime, low latency applications.
 Client libraries modify local storage on demand and 'catch-up' to full snapshots.